CTKnight/FluidSimulator/docs/FINAL.md

 We also attach our report to explain the details of our project.
 You can open it from [here](https://www.google.com).

+And [here](https://docs.google.com/presentation/d/1VrIeeL3HWLHeoGgKl4LTh8TZWxva0XWIZIpgnCNel8A/edit?usp=sharing) is our slides to explain our ideas for this project.

 Our codes for the project are released on our GitHub repo.
 You can find them [here](https://github.com/CTKnight/FluidSimulator).

 ## Final remarks